star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model history [OPTIONS] MODEL
 ```

-- This command shows the history of a model, list all the versions of this model.
+- This command shows the history of a model and lists all its versions.
 - `MODEL` argument uses the `Model URI` format.
 - Options: